Implementation

 Cleanup

 Ready-to-Launch Capital will use 2 keys in local storage: unitCustomerToken and unitVerifiedCustomerToken.
-It's important to clean them up when the user logs out from your app.
+It's important to clean them up when the user logs out from your app, or after 24 hours, whichever comes first.

 localStorage.removeItem("unitCustomerToken");